 knowyourphrase.com - Meanings and Origins of Phrases

-A tense situation where the outcome is decided in the last few seconds.
+A tense situation where the outcome is clear only in the last few seconds.

-Well, this phrase is believed to have originated from horse racing, where a wire was hung up over the finish line to help determine a winner.
+So where did this phrase come from?
+This expression is believed to have originated from horse racing, where a wire was hung up over the finish line to help determine a winner.
 Thus, races that were extremely close could be described as "coming down to the wire," quite literally.

 According to World Wide Words, the phrase is used by Scribner's Magazine in July, 1889.
 There's a story within the magazine titled 'How the Derby Was Won', and it provides some details about a horse race: